ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ## Purchasing Digital Assets (Uniqs)

-To purchase a Uniq from the Token Factory using the Ultra toolkit, follow these steps carefully:
+To purchase a Uniq from the Uniq Factory using the Ultra toolkit, follow these steps carefully:

 ### Step 1: Verify Factory Details

 Begin by checking the Factory Explorer in the Uniq Explorer.
-Confirm the on-chain data for the Token Factory you are interested in, which in this case is Factory ID 4243, owned by account `1aa2aa3aa4io`.
+Confirm the on-chain data for the Uniq Factory you are interested in, which in this case is Factory ID 4243, owned by account `1aa2aa3aa4io`.

 ![](./images/purchase-factory-explorer.png)

 ### Step 2: Explore Available Uniqs

-View the Uniqs available under Token Factory 4243.
+View the Uniqs available under Uniq Factory 4243.
 This screen will show you the specific Uniqs that you can purchase from this factory.

 ![](./images/purchase-factory-explorer-uniqs.png)